wizardofzos/pyracf/docs/RuleVerifier.rst

 The default policy module ``profile_field_rules.py`` introduces some useful domains:

-USER:
+USER
   List of all RACF defined user IDs.

-GROUP:
+GROUP
   List of all RACF defined group names.

-ID:
+ID
   The ``union`` of USER and GROUP, giving IDs that could be used as, for example, OWNER of a profile.

-SPECIALID:
+SPECIALID
   Special values that can be used in (some) PERMITs and profile qualifiers: ``*``, ``&RACUID``, and ``&RACGRP``.

-ACLID:
+ACLID
   The ``union`` of ID and SPECIALID, providing a domain to use for verifying PERMITs.

-RACFVARS:
+RACFVARS
   The RACFVARS profile keys, e.g., ``&RACLNDE``.

-USERQUAL:
+USERQUAL
   The ``union`` of USER and RACFVARS, used to check profile qualifiers that should contain a (configuarable) user ID.

-CATEGORY, SECLEVEL, SECLABEL:
+CATEGORY, SECLEVEL, SECLABEL
   List of categories, security levels and security labels defined in their relevant general resource profiles.

-DELETE:
+DELETE
   An empty domain, to ascertain a field is empty.

 These domain names may be used with the ``fit`` parameter in ``find``, ``skip`` and ``test`` directives, like so::